 The EEM motor is a one piece, fully encapsulated, 3 phase brushless DC (single phase AC input) motor with ball bearing construction.
+Unlike the ECM 2.3/2.5 motors, the EEM features an integral control module.

 Note: The GE TECMate will not currently operate the EEM motor.